 Leadership Overview

-Kern County has 8 executives leading key functions including finance, human resources, information technology, communications, and executive leadership.
+Kern County has 7 executives leading key functions including human resources, information technology, finance, and communications.

-Driven by a commitment to public service, Kern County focuses on delivering essential services and fostering community well-being across the southern end of California's Central Valley.
+Driven by a commitment to public service, Kern County focuses on efficient governance and community well-being across the southern Central Valley.

-Driven by a commitment to public service, Kern County focuses on delivering essential services and fostering community well-being across the southern end of California's Central Valley.
+Driven by a commitment to public service, Kern County focuses on efficient governance and community well-being across the southern Central Valley.

 Leadership Roles at Kern County